IngAnto93/workshopUs63/README.md

 #### 2. Defining the app config

-To run an application on App Engine you need to define `app.xml` describing the features of the application you are going to deploy:
+To run an application on App Engine, you need to define `app.xml` describing the features of the application you are going to deploy:

 	runtime: custom
 	env: flexible